chemzqm/scaffold/Readme.md

 Basic scaffold for build a small library or javascript app.

+Tips:
+* Use crhome as your default browser, it would send request to the server when it available.

 ## Features
 * `make` start a livereload server for example pages with watch for rebuild
 * `make test` start a webpack-dev-server with mocha-loader for live testing